-The training process is simple and consists of training and fine tuning of the behaviourbased architecture to achieve the agent's goal.
-Proceedings of the 10th WSEAS International Conference on COMPUTERS, Vouliagmeni, Athens, Greece, July 13-15, 2006 (pp278-284)
+The training process is simple and consists of training and fine tuning of the behaviour-based architecture to achieve the agent's goal.
 The automatic training process is responsible for almost everything and based on the data flux sequence to trigger modules to training.
 Independently of the horizontal or vertical architecture level, the user can follow the iteration training process of each module by graphics, data windows and others.

-Finally, the user can generate a ready-to-use ANSI C open-source to plug it in the agent.
+Finally, the user can generate a ready-to-use ANSI C++ open-source to plug it in the agent.
 The source code is a codification of the graphic modelling.
 Inside of this code, user will find input and output connections, weights, an activation functions, in the case of ANN, a compact main executable core, and some input and output matrixes.
-The code can be compiled using any C compiler because it uses ANSI C. In conclusion, these quick steps help user to substitute large programs, time consuming projects and confusing lines of code.
+Summing up, these quick steps help user to substitute large programs, time consuming projects and confusing lines of code.